mrharmonies/dotkoma/README.md

 .,Hello World.,
 ```
 ## more example
-print list of file in current folder
+print list of file in current folder. save as `list.dk`
 ```
 #!/usr/local/bin/dk
 .,